Today’s Word: 7th Sunday in Ordinary Time – February 22, 2026

 In the Gospel today, Matthew gives us the Beatitudes as delivered by Jesus from the Sermon on the Mount.
 As I mentioned, this is one of my favorite passages from the bible.
 As we are active partakers of the faith, or at least we should be, we receive the grace of God through our faith and works.
 Doing good works keeps us active in the faith and therefore keeps faith alive.
 By doing so, we produce good fruit from the Holy Spirit.
 In this manner, I believe, living out and acting on the Beatitudes is a great way to live the faith.
 In this way, we truly can receive God’s love, not that we don’t already have it, but through the Beatitudes we may feel undeservedly blessed.

 Let us keep the faith.
-Let us grow more in faith by living a life through works that fully express our fath.
+Let us grow more in faith by living a life through works that fully express our faith.
 In the world now, we need Peacemakers.
 Being a Peacemaker requires standing for human dignity and refusing to dehumanize others.
 This radical selflessness is what turns our lives into something for the glory of God.

 I will leave you with this scripture.
 Everyone have a blessed day!